22 Best Museums in Istanbul + Where to Eat Near Each One

 3. Istanbul Archaeology Museums

 These are three museums in one: the Istanbul Archaeological Museum, The Museum of the Ancient Orient, and the Tiled Kiosk Museum.
-Combined, the museums have a collection of over one million objects that represent all eras and civilizations in World History from Greece to Egypt.
+Combined, they hold over one million objects spanning eras and civilizations from Greece to Egypt.

-The museums were established in the late 1800s when Sultan Abdülaziz was impressed by the museums in other cities in Europe.
-He wanted his own archeological museum.
+The museums were established in the late 1800s after Sultan Abdülaziz, impressed by the museums of other European cities, wanted an archaeological museum of his own.
 The first curator was Osman Hamdi Bey.
+The complex sits beside Topkapı Palace, so the two pair naturally into one old-city morning.

 Visiting hours & admission: Istanbul Archaeology Museums website